DSXiangLi/DecryptPrompt/README.md

 - What Language Model Architecture and Pretraining objects work best for zero shot generalization  :star:
 - Towards Reasoning in Large Language Models: A Survey
 - Reasoning with Language Model Prompting: A Survey :star:
+- An Overview on Language Models: Recent Developments and Outlook  :star:

 ### 大模型能力探究
 - LARGER LANGUAGE MODELS DO IN-CONTEXT LEARNING DIFFERENTLY